 There some truly classic looks throughout the whole series of Friends, without a doubt.
 But Monica truly embodied the spirit of the "mom" cut -- in look, in personality, in spirit.
 She. is. the. mom. cut.
 It fits, it works, it's true.
 The epitome of early 90s fashion, and she pulls it off.
 Dang if I don't love her long hair, but If there is one badass woman I can forgive for this bad hair, it's this lady right here.

-So there you have it -- the very first Friday Five!
-A collage of some pretty cool chicks who all rocked the same questionable look at some point in time.
+So there you have it -- a collage of some pretty cool chicks who all rocked the same questionable look at some point in time.
 There's no judgement or harm meant here, these are all beautiful women and talented actresses, all jibes in good fun!
-I hope you guys enjoyed the first post of this new series, and I'm excited to see what next week's Five will bring!

 Now that Season 2 of The Handmaid's Tale is finally upon us, I thought I would blather on a bit about why I love this show so dang much.